-If an amplifier should cease to operate and the fault LED flashes, review the sections which follow on the fault in question for information and possible causes.
+If an amplifier should cease to operate and one or more of the fault LED's are lit, review the sections which follow on the fault in question for information and possible causes.

 A FAULT CAN ONLY BE CAUSED BY ABNORMAL CONDITIONS.
 LOCATE AND CORRECT THE CAUSE OF THE FAULT BEFORE REPEATED RECYCLING OF POWER TO THE AMPLIFIER TO PREVENT POSSIBLE DAMAGE.